 FROM old_table;

-In this example, direct(true, 0, 'full') enables full direct load, sorts the data, and allows a maximum of 0 error rows. enable_parallel_dml enables parallel DML.
-PARALLEL(4) sets the parallelism level to 4.
+In this example, direct(true, 0, 'full') enables full direct load, sorts the data, and allows up to 0 error rows; enable_parallel_dml enables parallel DML; and PARALLEL(4) sets the parallelism to 4.

-For more information, see Use the INSERT INTO SELECT statement to enable direct load.
+For more information, see Use the INSERT INTO SELECT statement to perform direct load.

-The NO_DIRECT hint disables direct load in LOAD DATA, INSERT INTO SELECT, and CREATE TABLE AS SELECT statements.
+The NO_DIRECT hint disables the direct load feature in LOAD DATA, INSERT INTO SELECT, and CREATE TABLE AS SELECT statements.

 Syntax